-- UNDERSTANDING THE FEATURES OF YOUR VEHICLE 85 - 4.
-Release the header latches and leave the hooks in the windshield slots.
+4. Release the header latches and leave the hooks in the windshield slots.

-5. Open the tailgate, partially unzip the rear window on each side, and unlock the rear window retainers.
+5. Open the tailgate, partially unzip the rear window on each side, and untuck the lower retainers on the window from the tailgate clips on both sides of the tailgate opening.